 In order to create the greatest possible gain in knowledge for science, energy policy and energy industry practice, the institute applies the latest economic methods.
 In addition to theoretical economics analyses, a focus is on the use and further development of quantitative methods.
 These include detailed, computer-aided models of the European electricity and gas industry, but also global energy markets such as coal and oil.
 EWI produces energy-economic analyses with great practical relevance.
 EWI’s clients include public institutions such as the Federal Government, the State Government of North Rhine-Westphalia, European authorities as well as private companies such as large energy suppliers, municipal utilities and associations.

-Annette Becker, Prof. Dr. Marc Oliver Bettzüge and Prof. Dr. Wolfgang Ketter lead a team of about 40 employees.
-EWI has an annual budget of 2 to 2.5 million euros.
+Annette Becker and Prof. Dr. Marc Oliver Bettzüge lead a team of about 40 employees.
+EWI has an annual budget of around 2.5 million euros.
 About one third of this is institutional funding from the State of North Rhine-Westphalia, one third is financed through publicly funded research projects and one third through consultancy projects for various public and industrial clients.
-In total, less than 10 percent of the budget is covered by project-related grants from EWI’s funding agency.
+In total, around 10 percent of the budget is covered by project-related grants from EWI’s funding agency.

 The Institute of Energy Economics is a research institution of the Cologne University Foundation, and thus a 100% subsidiary of the foundation.
 In addition to EWI, the foundation includes the (planned) Innovation and Start-up Centre of the University of Cologne, which will include a test centre for companies and their digital business models as well as an incubator for spin-offs.
 Both institutions, EWI and the Innovation and Start-up Centre, are transfer institutions that bring ideas from the University into economy and society.